Percolation phase transition on planar spin systems: Proof ingredients

+We will consider two \emph{bad events}, the first of which is the complement of~$\mathcal{G}(3n, n)$, being the event where \emph{some} vertex in~$[0, 3n] \times [0, n]$ has large support.
 The second of the bad events happens when, conditioned on~$\mu'$, there exists a point of~$[0, 3n] \times [0, n]$ for which an associated arm event has large probability.
 Let~$\nu' > 0$ be such that Lemma~\ref{l:quenched_one_arm} is valid with~$\gamma = 100$, then define

 We assume~$k \geq k_0(100)$ given by Lemma~\ref{l:quenched_one_arm}, which together with the union bound implies

 Lemma \ref{l:light} then implies, again together with an union bound,